Euro 2020 arrives just as the last thing we want is another night in

 But this extended period of at-home indulgence is precisely the reason why the marketing context for Euro 2020 has changed.
 An international carnival of football is typically a glorious opportunity to leave the office early, stop off at an off-licence on the way home and settle in for a mid-week evening of television entertainment, beer uncapped, food on order.
 It’s a brilliant novelty, at least at the start, before the heartburn flares up and everything starts to sag.

 If Euro 2020 had taken place last year, it would have smashed all viewing records.
 But other sporting events have been welcomed back to the schedules for some time.
-Fifteen-plus months into a pandemic, feeling enthusiastic about another night in with a takeaway feels about as hard as trying to make people feel enthusiastic about another night in with a takeaway.
+Fifteen-plus months into a pandemic, feeling enthusiastic about another night in with a takeaway is almost as hard as trying to make people feel enthusiastic about another night in with a takeaway.

 The true excitement now lies somewhere other than our own sofas.